YJGoGoG/ICML-16061/README.md

 Below is a summary:

+-->

 <p align="center">
   Table 1.
-Training cost and performance comparison with EDP acceleration
+Training cost and performance comparison with EDP acceleration.
+All generation is conducted offline, and policy learning cost remains comparable to prior methods.
 </p>

 <div align="center">